Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - enable an interrupt
 - ...

-Periodic timers are useful to schedule activity, sampling correctly in an ADC.
+Periodic timers are useful to schedule activity, sampling correctly in an ADC, etc.

 ### Watchdog
 It is a particular timer used to detect software anomalies and reset the processor if necessary.